dagmar-urbancova/musicdwh/README.md

 ## Issues / TODO
 - long run time due to lookup of IP addresses
 - more tests need to be added
-- Docker-compose does not create correct connection between Python and database

 ## Features